 Mahatma Gandhi asked farmers not to pay taxes.
 Sardar Vallabh Bahai Patel headed the movement.
 The result of Kheda satyagraha was that the government agreed to suspend the tax for that year reduce the increased rate of tax and return all seized property.

 Satyagraha against Rowlett Act (April 6, 1919):(It was the first mass strike)

-Against the Rowlatt Act which curtails civil liberties of Indian citizens.
+Against the Rowlatt Act which curtails the civil liberties of Indian citizens.
 Gandhi called it the “Black Act”.
 The form of the strike was Hartal and prayer.

 Jalianwala Bagh Massacre (13th April 1919):

 Massacre at the mass level at Jaliwala Bagh, Amritsar, and Nationwide protest against it.
 Rabindranath Tagore renounced his Knighthood as a protest.
 Gandhi appealed to people to keep calm.

 Khilafat Movement – 1920:

 Non- Cooperation Movement- (1920-1922):

-Non – Cooperation movement was a mass-level movement, that surrendered honorary positions, Boycott of the election was held under the provision of the 1919 Act.
+The Non-Cooperation movement was a mass-level movement, that surrendered honorary positions, Boycott of the election was held under the provision of the 1919 Act.
 Boycott Government functions, Courts, government schools, and colleges.
 Boycott of foreign goods.
 Popularising Swadeshi goods and khadi.

 Chauri Chaura Incident- 5 February 1922:

-An angry mob set fire to the police station at Chauri Chaura of Gorakpur District followed by this incident withdrawal of the Non-Cooperation Movement by Mahatma Gandhi.
+An angry mob set fire to the police station at Chauri Chaura of Gorakhpur District followed by this incident withdrawal of the Non-Cooperation Movement by Mahatma Gandhi.
 On 10 March 1922, Gandhiji was arrested and 21 March sent to Yervada jail, till March 1924.